theakozakis/ardis_code_input_files/README.md

     Element 0:  list of effective altitudes

-    Element 1: temperature of the lowest layer
+    Element 1:  list of temperatures for all layers

 ### make_AUTOSPEC_reflectance.py:
 Code to create reflectance AUTOSPEC files: